 Being mothers was what all of these young teen girls just expected that they would do someday and never gave it another thought.
 Husband and kids.
 Husband and kids.
 That’s just what the future held for all of us apparently.

-Everyone, my entire life, even now at 33 years old (when you would think I might know myself a little bit,) has told me that I will change my mind.
+Everyone, my entire life, even now at 30-something (when you would think I might know myself a little bit,) has told me that I will change my mind.
 But if being a stepmother has given me anything at all, it’s the reassurance that I definitely do not want to have my own children.

 All of you child-free-by-choice ladies out there, you don’t need to change your mind.
 Don’t let anyone try and convince you otherwise.
 The grass is not always greener.